lmasullo/liri-node-app/README.md

 # Project Title

-Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app
+Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app

-State your role in the app development